meshplay/meshplay/docs/pages/guides/troubleshooting/index.md

 permalink: guides/troubleshooting
 # redirect_from: guides/troubleshooting/
 language: en
-abstract: The documentation in the Troubleshooting section provides comprehensive guidance on troubleshooting in Meshery and its components, ensuring you can address common issues efficiently.
+abstract: The documentation in the Troubleshooting section provides comprehensive guidance on troubleshooting in Meshplay and its components, ensuring you can address common issues efficiently.
 ---

-Troubleshooting guides to using Meshery's various features and components.
+Troubleshooting guides to using Meshplay's various features and components.

 {% assign sorted_guides = site.pages | sort: "type" | reverse %}